Counterfactual Maps: What They Are and How to Find Them: Methodology

 We introduce a two-stage preprocess-and-query pipeline, illustrated in Figure~\ref{fig:pipeline_build_query}.
 The preprocessing stage is executed once per model and constructs the counterfactual maps, i.e., geometric indices over the ensemble decision regions, one for each possible target class.
 Subsequently, the query stage uses the appropriate map to answer targeted counterfactual requests with low latency by locating and projecting onto the nearest region of the desired class.

-\subsection{Constructing the Counterfactual Map}
+\paragraph{Constructing the Counterfactual Map.}

 Constructing a counterfactual map requires a geometric representation of the ensemble's decision function that is both \emph{complete}, i.e., covering the entire feature space, and \emph{faithful}, in the sense that it preserves the original class assignment on every region.
 Violations of either property would lead to counterfactual explanations that are incorrect or suboptimal.
 Any tree ensemble admits such a representation as a partition of the feature space into disjoint, labeled axis-aligned hyperrectangles, as defined in Section~\ref{sec:count-maps}.
-While a naïve construction could be obtained by intersecting all split thresholds across the ensemble (giving an intractable, exponentially large partition), we rely instead on the born-again tree framework of \citet{vidal2020bornagain} as an extraction mechanism, since it produces a compact region-based representation that is globally faithful to the ensemble’s predictions, i.e., it encodes the same decision function.
-That work proposes two algorithms: a dynamic programming approach that yields a minimal partition in terms of the number of hyperrectangles, at the cost of substantial computational and memory overhead; and a faster heuristic procedure that preserves faithfulness while relaxing minimality.
+While a naïve construction could be obtained by intersecting all split thresholds across the ensemble (giving an intractable, exponentially large partition), we rely instead on the born-again tree framework of \citet{vidal2020bornagain} (BA-Trees) as an extraction mechanism, since it produces a compact region-based representation that is globally faithful to the ensemble’s predictions, i.e., it encodes the same decision function.
+That work proposes two exact algorithms: a dynamic programming approach that yields a minimal partition in terms of the number of hyperrectangles, at the cost of substantial computational and memory overhead; and a faster procedure that preserves faithfulness while relaxing minimality.
 As minimality has only a moderate impact on query-time complexity, we rely on the latter to limit preprocessing cost.

 The resulting labeled hyperrectangles are then indexed to form the counterfactual maps.
 For each target class $y'$, we build a separate volumetric KD-tree over the subset $\mathbb{H}_{y'}$, yielding a hierarchical spatial index that supports efficient nearest-region queries.
 This preprocessing is performed once per model and amortized across all subsequent counterfactual queries, in contrast to exact counterfactual methods based on mixed-integer programming, which solve a global optimization problem for each query.
 Algorithm~\ref{alg:build} summarizes the preprocessing pipeline.